-Names and addresses of other passengers in the both cars or other involved/injured
+Names and addresses of other passengers in both cars or other involved/injured people

 A police reference number if the police were called

-You should also tell your insurer the time and date of the accident, the weather conditions at the time, and how the accident happened.
-If you took photos, then these will also come in handy.
+The time and date of the accident, the weather conditions at the time, and how the accident happened.
+If you took photos, then these will also come in hand

 Be aware that if you have a minor accident that's below the cost of your excess, the insurance company will expect you to resolve it yourself.